siderolabs/talos/website/content/v1.14/reference/configuration/network/bondconfig.md

 # # Aggregate selection policy for 802.3ad.
 # adSelect: stable

-# # Whether to send LACPDU frames periodically.
+# # Whether to send LACPDU frames periodically, defaults to "on" if mode is 802.3ad.
 # adLACPActive: on

 # # Policy under which the primary slave should be reselected.